fwmechanic/shell/README.md

 Dependencies on non-default externalcmds are to be avoided.

-Git bash tends to offer a severely restricted default externalcmd environment compared to Linux bash, but git bash (and any Linux environment) includes Perl (and `curl`, GNU `grep`, `sed`, `cut` ...) so most beyond-bash custom text processing is done using `perl` one-liners if `grep` is insufficient.
+Git bash tends to offer a severely restricted default externalcmd environment compared to Linux bash, but git bash (and any Linux environment) includes `perl` (and `curl`, GNU `grep`, `sed`, `cut` ...) so most beyond-bash/grep custom text processing is done using `perl` one-liners.

 ## Notes